North Island Main Trunk: Electrification

 He commissioned a study into electrification, which concluded that a low-frequency AC system could be cheaper than 1500 V DC, the system in use in Wellington.
 Aickin sent a technical mission of four senior officers overseas in March 1949 and travelled overseas himself to negotiate a tentative contract with a British construction company.
 The Chief Mechanical Engineer and Chief Accountant specified and costed the system and Aickin was able to complete a substantial report justifying the NIMT electrification and submit it to the Government.

 Officers from New Zealand Treasury and the Ministry of Works and two experts from Sweden (Thelander and Edenius) commented on the proposal and in December 1950 the Government granted approval in principle and agreed to appoint Thelander as a consultant.
 Aickin later fell out with the then National Government and retired as General Manager in July 1951.
 With the change in regime, the electrification proposal disappeared.

 A key assumption of Aickin's report was that traffic on the NIMT would grow by 50% from 1948 to 1961.
 Since a diesel-electric locomotive is a travelling power station, the savings through electrification compared to diesel could be regarded as the difference between the cost of buying bulk electrical energy generated substantially from New Zealand resources and the cost of generating electricity in a small plant using imported diesel fuel.

 The Royal Commission on Railways created following Aickin's tenure rejected the report's findings.
-Aickin's successor, H.C.
-Lusty, revised the tentative contract with English Electric to specify DF class diesel-electric locomotives.
+Aickin's successor Horace Lusty, revised the contract with English Electric to specify DF class diesel-electric locomotives.
 They were later found to be unreliable, and only ten were supplied.
 42 DG class locomotives were supplied instead for secondary lines.
 For main lines including the NIMT, the General Motors G12 export models were ordered, becoming the DA class.

 The 411 km section between Palmerston North and Hamilton was electrified at 25 kV 50 Hz AC, opened on 24 June 1988 as one of the Muldoon National Government's "Think Big" energy development projects.
 An overall cost in excess of $100 million had been projected, with some 40% being for the locomotives, but the final cost was about $250 million.
 The economics of the project was greatly undermined by the fall of the price of oil in the 1980s and the deregulation of land transport, which removed the long-distance monopoly NZR held when the cost-benefit report was written.